“How much caffeine is safe for law students to drink?”

 Right after my “palpitation incident” happened, I vowed to live healthier as a law student in the days to come.
 Though it wasn’t easy at all, I did my best to cut down my caffeine intake to just 2-3 cups of coffee (4 cups during exam weeks) or one bottle of energy drink each day.
 I also corrected my erratic sleep-wake cycle.

-Knowing how much caffeine is safe for law students to drink everyday
+Know how much caffeine is safe for law students to drink everyday

 Knowing how much caffeine is safe for law students to drink is the first step to busting caffeine bingeing and dependence.
 It may be difficult to deal with at first, but you can sure cut down your intake to minimum and safe levels.